Sampling Dust - How Much Do You Know?

 Preweighed filter analysis starts when the filters are equilibrated (consistent temperature and humidity) and weighed, or "tared".
 They are then placed in cassettes, sealed with color-coded bands, and labeled with a unique identification number.
 After sampling, they are again equilibrated and post sampling weight is determined.
 The difference between the initial weight and the final weight is the number reported (along with the air volume sampled and the resulting mg/m3 calculation).

 Preweighed filters are not good forever.
-You should avoid using any preweighed filters with a tare weight labeled more than six months old.
+You should avoid using any preweighed filters with a tare weight labeled more than one year old.
 Also, always try to return preweighed filters to the same lab that prepared them.
 Slight variations in analytical balances may affect your results.
 Blank filters in their cassettes should always be submitted when using preweighed filters.
 Blank filters are considered field blanks and help confirm the integrity of your dust samples during transport and storage.

 Matched weight filters do not require the initial weighing, or "tare", step.
 A matched weight filter cassette contains two filters of equal weight, one on top of the other.
 During sampling, dust is collected on only the top filter; the bottom filter acts as a blank (equivalent to a preweight).
 Once back in the laboratory, both filters are weighed and the difference between them is the number you see on your report.